Tombo89/Beamicon-2-Posprozessor-with-probing-for-Fusion-360-/README.md

 # Beamicon-2-Posprozessor-with-probing-for-Fusion-360-
-This is a Postprozessor für Fusion 360 and HSM Works, for the Beamicon 2 Control Software.
-It supports the Probing function
+This is a Postprozessor für Fusion 360 and HSM Works, for the Beamicon 2 Control Soft- and hardware.
+It supports the Probing function of HSM and Fusion 360 Cam.

+##Please be carefull!
+This Postprozessor is still in developement and can cause serious harm to the machine or operator.
+Use it as a beta, to find issues, so that they can be eliminated.

+#Known Issues

+-not all probing cycles are implemented.